Drew Waters Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (176 total, 1.3 per game).
+- The Red Sox rank 25th in baseball in home runs surrendered (180 total, 1.3 per game).

+- Houck makes the start for the Red Sox, his 16th of the season.
+He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.

-- In his last outing on Saturday against the Los Angeles Dodgers, the lefty tossed 4 1/3 innings, allowing four earned runs while surrendering four hits.
+- The righty last pitched on Sunday against the Los Angeles Dodgers, when he went four innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.